Centre named to President’s Higher Education Community Service Honor Roll

-Education Community Service Honor Roll by the Corporation
+Education Community Service Honor Roll, the highest honor a

-A variety of campus organizations are dedicated solely to community service efforts, including Centre Action Reaches Everyone (CARE), the Centre chapter of Alpha Phi Omega, a national service fraternity, and Centre chapters of other national organizations, including Best Buddies, NEST, Habitat for Humanity, Rotaract Club and Up ‘Til Dawn, among others.
+Centre has been honored by the Community Service Honor Roll five times since CNCS began administering the award in 2006—and for good reason.
+Numerous campus organizations are dedicated solely to community service efforts, including Centre Action Reaches Everyone (CARE), national service fraternity Alpha Phi Omega and Centre chapters of other national organizations, including Best Buddies, NEST, Habitat for Humanity, Rotaract Club and Up ‘Til Dawn, among others.

 To learn more about community service opportunities at Centre, click here.